nengo/nengo-dl/README.rst

 that network using some underlying computational framework (in this case, TensorFlow).

-In practice, what that means is that your code for constructing a Nengo model is exactly the same as it would be for the standard Nengo simulator.
+In practice, what that means is that the code for constructing a Nengo model is exactly the same as it would be for the standard Nengo simulator.
 All that changes is that we use a different Simulator class to execute the model.